"Just one more story!!" How many times have we heard that request, as we get the kids ready for bed?

 3. Soothe, Not Stimulate: Choose the same place and time each night for the bedtime routine.
 Stories and milk on the lounge.
 Or books and cuddles in their room.
 Choose quiet relaxing books, puzzles and card games.
 Now is not the time for an epic game of wrestling or hide-and-seek.

 4. Leave time to unwind: Although life is busy, rushing bedtime often doesn't work.
-A bedtime routine doesn't need to take hours, just aim for 20-30 minutes.
+A bedtime routine doesn't need to take hours.
+The sleep consultants at Little Ones recommend aiming for 20-30 minutes.
 If you rush it, she’ll be more likely to run out of bed, stall, or beg you to stay longer.

-5. Screen free: Keep things screen free (especially for kids under 5) in the hour before bed.
-The "blue light" stimulant and noise and intensity of TVs and Ipads just wires little brains to stay alert, and go against the body's circadian rhythm to slow down as darkness falls outside.
+5. Screen Free - Sugar Free: Keep things screen free (especially for kids under 5) in the hour before bed.
+The "blue light" stimulant and noise and intensity of TVs and I-pads just wires little brains to stay alert, and goes against the body's circadian rhythm to slow down as darkness falls outside.

 6. Blame it on Sam: Sam Sheep Sleep Clock is an ingenious investment in calm bedtimes (and morning sleep ins).
 With both digital and analogue displays, a soothing night light, and eyes that open and shut, Sam gets bedtime sorted in a fun and creative way, especially for 2 to 5 year olds.